erickndava/erickndava.github.io/_posts/2025-07-16-Week-3-Surviving-Algorithms-and-Running-Elections.md

 |:--:|
 | *Execution Time* |

 This week's content was overally easy going and comprehensible.
-I could correctly identify and distinguish, first time, the three sorting algorithms  by analysing the run-times, *sketched on in the study note above.*
+I could correctly identify and distinguish, first time, the three sorting algorithms  by analysing the run-times, *sketched on the study note above.*

-While working through the Problem Set 3, the small wins do really keep the morale high.
+While working through the Problem Set 3, the small wins really kept the morale and drive tohigh.
 Incorrect use of a comparison operator can be code breaking.
 Using debugging techniques learnt in the course so far, like printing output at certain points of the code, I was able to isolate the problem without using the IDE's Debugging Tool.

 ## Debugging The Way to a Solution